XIN-Solutions/brxm-hippochecker-lambda/README.md

 The `storage` location of the repository points at `/tmp`.
 Use the ephemeral storage settings in the lambda to provide it sufficient space for the repository you're working with.

+### Build

+Build the lambda by executing:

+    $ mvn package

+Your target folder will now have two files:

+    brxm-janitor-lambda-1.1-SNAPSHOT-jar-with-dependencies.jar
+    brxm-janitor-lambda-1.1-SNAPSHOT.jar

+Upload the `with-dependencies` version to your Lambda.

 ### Lambda settings

 Some advice for creating the lambda: